-Former Ferrari President Luca di Montezemolo with former Ferrari Team Principal Jean Todt

-A car display on the FIA stand included the Citroën Xsara WRC rallied by nine-times World Champion
+Former Ferrari President Luca di Montezemolo with former Ferrari Team Principal Jean Todt A car display on the FIA stand included the Citroën Xsara WRC rallied by nine-times World Champion Sébastien Loeb.

-The Ferrari F310B five grand prix victories in 1997 was put through its paces at Goodw

-FIA celebrates 115 years at glorious Goodwood

-For the third year in succession the FIA returned to the world-famous Goodwood Festival of Speed in Britain, this year celebrating 115 years of motor sport heritage.
+The Ferrari F310B Schumacher drove to five grand prix victories in 1997 was put through its paces at Goodw HIA celebrates 115 years at glorious Goodwood For the third year in succession the FIA returned to the world-famous Goodwood Festival of Speed in Britain, this year celebrating 115 years of motor sport heritage.
 The FIA stand in the grounds of the Duke of Richmond's estate featured a FIA World Rally Championship Hall of Fame exhibit, a display of cars and the helmets of iconic drivers such as Ayrton Senna and Nigel Mansell, as well safety innovations and memorabilia spanning different eras of competition.
 In addition to getting up close with the FIA Formula One Safety Car and Medical Car, visitors were able to discover the innovations that have kept the world's fastest drivers safe over the years.
 The current exceptional standards at the top level of motor sport, Formula One, were shown on a 2019 Ferrari SF90, with safety features such as the anti-launch nosecone, Halo device, high-speed cameras, accident data recorders and side-impact protection highlighted.
 Also on display were the Ferrari 248 F1 raced by seven-time World Champion Michael Schumacher, as well as the Citroën Xsara WRC driven by nine-time World Champions Sébastien Loeb and Daniel Elena on the 2003 Rallye Monte-Carlo.
 Visitors to the FIA stand were able to make use of state-of-the-art simulators to try out Gran Turismo Sport, the first-ever FIA certified online championship.

-With this double world title by its prestigious partners, OMP Racing celebrates this year its 45 years as a world leader in the field of design and manifacture of safety equipment for race cars.
-Founded in Genoa, Italy, in 1973, OMP is controlled by Genoabased SAYE group since 2008.

-Today OMP products are in all world racing championships, among which Formula 1; World Rally Championship - WRC; Rally Cross World Championship - WRX; Formula E; World Endurance Championship - WEC, Indycar Series; Nascar.

-OMP is one of the very few companies in the world which are able to offer a complete range of items dedicated to racecars and to drivers' safety, with over 2,000 products in its catalogue.
+FRONT News

+ORCES standards port's green drive: FIA

+FIA FAMILY

+GRAPH

+FINA LAP

+P22

 Sir Jackie Stewart took his title-winning Matra MS80 for a spin up the famous Goodwood hill.

-Visitors to the FIA stand got to try their hand at Gran Turismo Sport the Federation's first
+Visitors to the FIA stand got to try their hand at Gran Turismo Sport the Federation's first online championship

 Ferrari team members past and present including FIA President Jean Todt marked Michael Schumacher's 50th birthday.
 They were joined by his wife, Corinna.
+Emerson Fittipaldi with Sir Jackie, whose 80th birthday in June was celebrated at the Festival